 PFlow received the 2015 WSPE Governor’s New Product Award

 Saint Brieux, SK, Canada

-“We consulted with a number of system manufactures, but none could provide a solution to meet our needs because the sheer size and weight of our tillage equipment exceeded their systems’ capabilities.”David Konopacki
+“We consulted with a number of system manufactures, but none could provide a solution to meet our needs because the sheer size and weight of our tillage equipment exceeded their systems’ capabilities.”

-“Each cart contacts adjacent carts at a single contact point, mid-point of the width,” he continued.
+“Each cart contacts adjacent carts at a single contact point, mid-point of the width,” continued Webster.
 “This arrangement allows each individual cart to follow the rails in sequence, eliminating the need for highly accurate rail alignment and adjustment of contact points.
 The carts remain in contact entirely due to the backpressure created by the normal friction in the system.
 Deceleration of the moving floor is precisely controlled to be less than the normal deceleration due to friction, such that the carts never lose contact with each other during normal operation.”

 The speed of the moving floor is user-selectable, ranging between 0.125 feet and 3.25 feet per minute, effectively taking between 13/4 hours and 45 hours for the floor to make a full transition.